-2. At least two opportunities to take tests that assess the material they have learned will be offered.
+- 1. Tests are conducted at least twice an academic year.
+For practical tests like internships, practical visits and exchanges resits may take place in the following academic year.
+Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count. - 2.
+At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found via the study guide of the semester or N@tschool.
+An up-to-date description of the material to be tested can be found via the study manuals on the portal.